0dataapp/armadietto-cloudron/README.md

 cloudron update --image remotestorage/armadietto-oneclick:cloudron --app armadietto
 ```

+Once you sign up for an account, you may want disable signups by setting `allow_signup` to `false` in `/app/data/conf.json` and restarting the app.

 ## [Caprover](https://caprover.com)

 1. navigate to "Apps" → "Create A New App" → "One-Click Apps/Databases"